klenhart/SPICE/README.md

 shutil
 ```

-Since Spce makes use of the FAS algorithm, it should be installed beforehand.
+Since Spice makes use of the FAS algorithm, it should be installed beforehand.
 Check out the [FAS](https://github.com/BIONF/FAS) repository for further instruction on setting it up.

 ## Usage